R/FitHGLMBC.R

 number of iterations at convergence.

-A list of likelihood values for model selection purposes,where AIC
+A list of likelihood values for model selection purposes,where AIC is

-value, BIC is the BIC
+the AIC value, BIC is the BIC value ("AIC"), hLik

-is the h-likelihood
+is the h-likelihood value.

 a summary object of the fitted model.

-A typical model has the form response ~ terms
+A typical model has the form response ~ terms where the response is the (numeric)

-is a series of terms which specifies a linear predictor for response
+vector and terms is a series of terms which specifies a linear predictor for response.

 A terms are specified as a linear combination of predictors, in Small Area Estiamtion (SAE), it is

-a vector of fixed effects. e.g. y ~ x1 + x2 + as.factor(x3)
+a vector of fixed effects. e.g. y ~ x1 + x2 + as.factor(x3).

-of fixed effects, such as fe.disc
+of fixed effects, such as fe.disc for categorical variables and fe.cont for continuous

 variables.
-If not, the user can define the resp
+If not, the user can define the resp, then, it will automatically select the

-based on the variable types.
+fixed effects based on the variable types.

-function also has the flexibility to use different reference category for factor
+The hglmbc function also has the flexibility to use different reference category for factor

-can be defined for each categorical variable.
+variables. e.g. ref.group can be defined for each categorical variable.
 By default the

 reference group will be considered in alphebetical order or numerical order.
 In order to use a different

-needs to be defined. e.g. for categorical variables
+reference group, ref.group needs to be defined. e.g. for categorical variables

-age (groups: 1, 2, 3), if the prefered reference group is 2, then set ref.group = "age2"
+age (groups: 1, 2, 3), if the prefered reference group is 2, then set ref.group = "age2".

 if (FALSE) { # Using ever use of smoke data set.
 Discrete and continuous variables are defined. data <- eversmoke mformula <- "smoke_ever ~ as.factor(age) + as.factor(gender) + as.factor(race) + as.factor(year) + povt_rate" dom <- "county" y.family <- "binomial" rand.family <- "gaussian" hglmbc.fit <- hglmbc(data=eversmoke, mformula, dom = "county", y.family="binomial") # mformula is not defined, resp <- "smoke_ever" dom <- "county" catX <- c("year","gender","race","age") contX <- "povt_rate" hglmbc.fit <- hglmbc(data = eversmoke, resp, dom = "county",fe.disc = catX, fe.cont = contX, y.family = "binomial") # Poisson-Normal HGLM N = 1000 p = 20 nVars = 5 x = matrix(rnorm(N * p), N, p) beta = rnorm(nVars) f = x[, seq(nVars)] %*% beta mu = exp(f) y = rpois(N, mu) }